-In Brave’s view, current data acquisition practices disregard individuals’ privacy in pursuit of maximally acquiring commercially valuable information.
-Brave’s approaches to advertising seek to reaffirm privacy’s value.
+In Brave’s view, current data acquisition practices disregard individuals’ privacy in pursuit of acquiring the maximum amount of commercially valuable information.
+Brave’s approaches to advertising seek to reaffirm the value of privacy.
 For this reason, Brave anonymizes the routes and transaction records through which Brave users can support content publishers (advertisers).
 Whilst browsing the web with Brave, a user’s attention—operationalized in terms of time spent on pages—is monitored and recorded privately on their device.
-Machine learning algorithms run locally to facilitate better targeted ads.
+Machine learning algorithms run locally to facilitate better-targeted advertisements.
 Users who intend to support quality content creators can still do so via an automated solution: users can designate a monthly reward for quality content creation, which is distributed amongst content providers based on the individual's browsing history.
-Unlike many other browsers, the Brave browser defaults to HTTPS when possible, rather than more frequently utilizing unsecure connections.
-The competitive landscape includes a number of novel attempts to remunerate audiences for taking the time to observe advertisements, such as AirToken.
+Unlike many other browsers, that often default to using insecure connections, the Brave browser uses HTTPS whenever possible to encrypt communications as well as allowing users to block scripts, cookies, cross-site trackers, plugins, phishing, and malware.
+Brave maintains these privacy guarantees while also providing higher performance in the form of faster loading times relative to other browsers such as Chrome.
+The competitive landscape includes a number of novel attempts to remunerate audiences for taking the time to observe advertisements, such as AdEx.